 Performance by system

-- Switch: Cloud streaming via Skyline/Yuzu archives — not the use case here.
+- Switch: Not the use case here.

 Pros and cons